aiven/aiven-docs/docs/products/kafka/howto/enabled-consumer-lag-predictor.md

     **limited availability** feature and requires activation on your Aiven account.
     Contact the sales team at sales@aiven.io to request activation.

-## Enable the consumer lag predictor
+## Enable and configure the consumer lag predictor

 <Tabs groupId="enable-methods">
 <TabItem value="console" label="Aiven Console" default>